Abdul Hariz Herman

-Laskar Abdul Hariz @ Amani bin Herman (born 24 September 2000) is a Bruneian footballer who plays as a midfielder for DPMM FC and also the Brunei national team.
+Laskar Abdul Hariz @ Amani bin Herman (born 24 September 2000) is a Bruneian footballer who plays as a midfielder for DPMM FC and the Brunei national team.

 Club career

 A native of Belait in west Brunei Darussalam, Hariz attended St. James' School in Kuala Belait.
 A youth international since 2015, he began playing club football with the under-17 side of Tabuan Muda which played in the 2016 Brunei Premier League.
 His first club goal was when he scored the match-winner against Rimba Star on 2 April.
 That goal helped Tabuan U17 finish in third place, with 18 points from nine matches.
 They also reached the semi-finals of the DST FA Cup where they were beaten by Najip I-Team in a feisty encounter.

 Hariz moved up to the 'A' team of Tabuan Muda for the 2017 Brunei Super League season.
 He played regularly for Takao Fujiwara's boys and contributed four goals in that season, including the leveller in a 2–2 draw against Lun Bawang on 9 July.
 Tabuan Muda 'A' finished the season in sixth place.

 After his inclusion to the full national team, Hariz was signed by Brunei Darussalam's professional club DPMM in February 2018 after a trial.
 He made his debut at home against Albirex Niigata (S) in a 1–3 loss on 7 August later that year.

 After making four appearances for the Gegar Gegar men, Hariz left DPMM FC for Kasuka FC in 2019, scoring two goals in his short stint there.
 He joined MS ABDB in 2021.
 He played for the army's football team until the beginning of 2024 when he re-signed for DPMM for the 2024–25 Singapore Premier League season.

 On 24 August 2024, Hariz made the starting eleven for the first time in DPMM colours, playing away against Geylang International in place of the suspended Azwan Ali Rahman.
 His club managed to win 2–4 at Jalan Besar Stadium.